Varung43/netflix-data-analysis/README.md

-Columns like director, cast, country had missing values date_added was in string format — required conversion to datetime listed_in (genre) contained multiple values in one cell

-✅ I used .fillna(), .dropna(), .explode() and to_datetime() to solve these.
+Columns like director, cast, country had missing values date_added was in string format — required conversion to datetime listed_in (genre) contained multiple values in one cell ✅ I used .fillna(), .dropna(), .explode() and to_datetime() to solve these.

 6. What is the outcome?
 Completed a well-documented Jupyter Notebook
 Plotted 5+ meaningful visualizations
-Made the project GitHub-ready with:Screenshots
-README
-Clean folder structure